 Resolution and image quality

-Full HD still exists; it's what many broadcasters use to show off their content, and some actually use the lesser 1080i, as it contains less data and is easier to beam into homes.
+Full HD is still the most common; it's what many broadcasters use to show off their content, and some actually use 1080i, as it contains less data and is easier to beam into homes, or stream online.
 Some channels also continue to run in standard definition, as does your DVD player.
-Blu-ray films are Full HD, as is most content available through online services like Netflix, Amazon Prime Video, HBO Go and iTunes.
+Blu-ray films are Full HD, as is most content available through online services like Netflix, Amazon Prime Video and HBO Go.